Moving your application to production: DevOps and Pega Deployment Manager

 Pega strongly recommends that these types of changes to your application(s) not be made in a “production” or live environment that are being used by your customers.
 Instead, create and then test your changes in a development environment.
 A standard Pega Cloud Services installation generally includes a Development and Testing environment (“dev/test”) and a Staging environment, for user testing, as well as the Production environment.
 The best practice for customizing a Pega application is to make the changes in the dev/test environment, and do some testing there.
 Then move these changes into the Staging environment for full user testing.
 Once all the testing has been successfully completed, the changes can be moved into production.

 Development Operations (“DevOps”) is a culture of collaboration by development, quality, and operations teams to address issues in their respective areas.
 Tools and processes are put in place so you can sustain progress and bring continued improvement to your development efforts.
-Pega designed flexibility in Pega Deployment Manager in order to support the use of most organization’s DevOps practices such as continuous integration and continuous delivery (CI/CD) pipelines.For more details on DevOps for Pega applications, please see the Understanding the DevOps release pipeline documentation.
+Pega designed flexibility in Pega Deployment Manager in order to support the use of most organization’s DevOps practices such as continuous integration and continuous delivery (CI/CD) pipelines.For more details on DevOps for Pega applications, please see the DevOps release pipeline overview and related documentation.

 In order to make it easier for your DevOps engineers to accomplish these moves, Pega recommends Deployment Manager.
 Deployment Manager is a simple, ready-to-use Pega application that offers built-in DevOps capabilities to users.
 It leverages the Pegasystems case management technology to manage an automated orchestration engine, enabling you to efficiently build and run your CICD pipelines.